Skip to main content

 • Technical risks related to accuracy, robustness, and cybersecurity (AI Act).

-Align technical documentation requirements under the AI Act with records of processing activities (ROPA) under the GDPR.
-While the formats differ, much of the underlying information overlaps, including descriptions of data sources, processing purposes, security measures, and risk mitigation strategies.
+Line up your technical documentation requirements under the AI Act with your records of processing activities (ROPA) under the GDPR.
+The formats differ, sure, but a lot of the underlying information is the same: descriptions of data sources, processing purposes, security measures, and risk mitigation strategies.

 Step 4: Coordinated Governance

-AI literacy training (required under AI Act Article 4) and data protection awareness training (required under GDPR accountability obligations) should be delivered as a coordinated program.
-Staff who interact with AI systems that process personal data need to understand their obligations under both frameworks.
+Run AI literacy training (required under AI Act Article 4) and data protection awareness training (required under GDPR accountability obligations) as one coordinated programme, not two disconnected slide decks.
+Anyone who touches an AI system that processes personal data has to know what they owe under both frameworks.

 The Role of Data Protection in AI Training Data

-A frequently asked question concerns the legal basis for using personal data to train AI models.
-Under the GDPR, any processing of personal data requires a lawful basis (Article 6).
-For AI training data, the most commonly relied-upon bases are:
+One question lands in our inbox more than almost any other: what is the legal basis for using personal data to train AI models?
+Under the GDPR, every bit of personal data processing needs a lawful basis (Article 6).
+For AI training data, the bases teams lean on most are:

 • Legitimate interest (Article 6(1)(f)): Often used for training models on datasets that include personal data, subject to a balancing test against the rights of data subjects.